Last Updated on

 It’s a good starting point if you’re not sure if you need a full CRM like HubSpot yet, and is already integrated into a tool you use.

-If I had to pick a winner, I’d say that GetResponse is better than Campaign Monitor for most marketers.
+If I had to pick a winner, I’d say that GetResponse is better than Campaign Monitor for most marketers, including small businesses just starting off.

 However, Campaign Monitor has many happy customers, so it’s not like it’s a terrible choice either.